nalladev/FaceSwap/README.md

 ### Getting Help

+- **Test Installation**: Run `python test_installation.py` to check if everything is working
 - **Check the logs**: Look for error messages in the application
 - **GitHub Issues**: Report bugs at [GitHub Issues](https://github.com/your-username/FaceSwap/issues)
 - **System Info**: Include your OS, RAM, and video details when reporting issues
+- **Build Issues**: If the Linux build fails, try the alternative Conda build from the Actions page

 ## Contributing